Capital: Islamabad

 Overview

-Pakistan is the fifth largest population in the world with a total of approximately 221 million people, whereas 37 percent of population lives in urban areas, and about 55 percent of the population are under 24 years of age.
+Pakistan is the fifth largest population in the world with a total of approximately 229.22 million people in 2022.
+About 37 percent of the population lives in urban areas and about 55 percent of the population is under 24 years of age.

 Secondary/Higher Secondary Education System